buchsbau13/IPPR-GettingSmart/SensorMock_Mobile/README.txt

 python .\SendCoordList.py Loc_Bus_1 apimobile l test-coords.txt
 (replace 'Loc_Bus_1' (sensor id), 'apimobile' (api key) and 'l' (alias for location attribute) with appropriate values from your setup, you can replace 'test-coords.txt' with your own file)

-'CreateObjects.py':

-python .\CreateObjects.py ent Lamp_1.txt
-(replace 'ent' with the type of object you want to create ('ent' for entity, 'srv' for service or 'dev' for device), replace 'Lamp_1.txt' with the name of the file containing the corresponding payload in json format)

-'CreateSubscriptions.py':

-python .\CreateSubscriptions.py subscriptions.txt
-(you can replace 'subscriptions.txt' with your own file)